About the course

 Workspace will be allocated according to individual circumstances.
 If undertaking experimental work, you will be provided with bench space in a laboratory.
 If undertaking theoretical research, you will have shared office space.
 You will also undertake a training placement at Oxford BioMedica or other commercial partner organisation, and will become part of a growing Advanced Bioscience of Viral Products cohort of students with regular training opportunities and cohort building activities.

-Four fully-funded studentships are available for students who start the DPhil in Advanced Bioscience of Viral Products (ABViP) at the University of Oxford in October 2022.
+Four fully-funded studentships are available for students who start the DPhil in Advanced Bioscience of Viral Products (ABViP) at the University of Oxford in October 2024.
 These four BBSRC CTP ABViP Studentships are available to UK and Overseas (including EU) students.
 Full maintenance (stipend and fees) is available to UK and Overseas students for the duration of the four-year DPhil programme.
 Additional funds will be made available for research consumables.
-Note that up to a maximum of one fully-funded studentship allocation is available for Overseas students across the four University of Oxford ABViP places being offered in 2022-23.
-The annual tax-free stipend will be paid at the standard UKRI stipend rate, which is currently £15,609 per annum.
+Note that up to a maximum of one fully-funded studentship allocation is available for Overseas students across the four University of Oxford ABViP places being offered in 2024-25.
+The annual tax-free stipend will be paid at the standard UKRI stipend rate, which from 2 May 2023 is £18,622 per annum (for students who enrol in 2023-24).
+Each student will also receive a top up to their stipend of £2,000 per annum, funded by Oxford Biomedica.

 Annual Course fees